 Address: 8001 S Orange Blossom Trl, Orlando, FL 32809

 For anyone visiting Orlando looking for an all-ages, hands-on activity, the Crayola Experience is a great option.
 This attraction is located at The Florida Mall, and it’s perfect for a rainy day or a break from amusement park time.

 There are also plenty of photo opportunities throughout the attraction.
-Kids here will love getting to explore their creativity in a fun and unique way.
+Kids here will love exploring their creativity in fun and unique ways.

 And when you’re done exploring, be sure to stop by the Crayola Store, where you can purchase souvenirs and gifts for the kids (and adults) back home.
 Admission to the Crayola Experience sells out fast, so be sure to book your spots in advance.
 Annual passes are also available for purchase.

 25. Zora Neale Hurston National Museum of Fine Arts

 Address: 344 E Kennedy Blvd., Eatonville, FL 32751

 Just outside of Orlando in Eatonville, the Zora Neale Hurston National Museum of Fine Arts is the only museum for 400 miles dedicated to preserving artists’ work in the African Diaspora.
 Named for the incredible Hurston who once called Eatonville home, The Hurston looks to honor the artwork of numerous Black artists throughout history.

 Alongside its permanent collection, the museum also exhibits visiting work as well.
 Some of the artists that have been honored through the museum since it opened in 1990 have been Wilie Birch, Gwen Knight, William Pajaud, and Carrie Mae Weems among many others.